elizavetasemenova/elizavetasemenova.github.io/_posts/2018-01-07-Teaching-a-workshop-on-DL-for-NLP.md

 https://github.com/elizavetasemenova/amld-2018

-It is highly probable that I will be creating blog post out of separate parts of the material and link them here with no guarantee that the material will be presented at the workshop exactly in the form presented on a post.
+It is highly probable that I will be creating blog post out of separate parts of the material and link them here (with no guarantee that the material will be presented at the workshop exactly in the form as posted).

 Can't wait to see you in Lausanne in January!